How much more can Barbuda take? Hurricane Jose to brush by Irma-battered island

 Hurricane Jose, the next Atlantic storm system, is not expected to make landfall, but it will bring wind and rain when it brushes by the northern Leeward Islands — the same ones just ravaged by Irma.

-Jose is expected to become a major hurricane, defined as Category 3 or more, by Friday morning, according to the National Hurricane Center.
+Now a Category 3 storm, Jose is a "major hurricane," according to the National Hurricane Center.
+As of 5 p.m.
+ET, it had maximum sustained winds of 120 mph and was moving west-northwest at 18 mph and was located about 590 miles east of the Lesser Antilles islands.

-As a result, a hurricane watch has been issued for the dual-island nation of Antigua and Barbuda — the first islands Irma raked through.
-Barbuda, the smaller of the two islands with roughly 1,800 residents, was particularly hard-hit.
+The National Hurricane Center issued a hurricane watch for the dual-island nation of Antigua and Barbuda — the first islands Irma raked through.
+Barbuda, the smaller of the two islands with roughly 1,800 residents, was particularly hard-hit by Irma.

 "As it stands now, Barbuda is barely habitable," Prime Minister Gaston Browne told the BBC, adding that about 95 percent of properties on the tiny island had suffered damage.
 At least one person, a child, was killed.